AlexsLemonade/refinebio-docs/docs/main_text.md

 We provide metadata that we obtain from the source repositories.
 We also attempt to, where possible, perform some harmonization of metadata to improve the discoverability of useful data.
+Note that we do not yet obtain sample metadata from the [BioSample](https://www.ncbi.nlm.nih.gov/biosample/) database, so the metadata available for RNA-seq samples is limited.

 ### Submitter Supplied Metadata